Miro Alternatives

 Migration steps

-2. Recreate your async artifacts (flowcharts, mind maps, wireframes).
+2. Recreate your async artifacts (flowcharts, mind maps, wireframes) on the free tier first.

 3. Invite stakeholders as viewers (free) or commenters.